jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">Root functions are not the only methods we can approximate linearly with these prosthaphaeretic operations. </div>
+<div style="margin-top: 100px; text-align: left;">Root functions are not the only methods we can approximate linearly with these prosthaphaeretic operations.
+Any Taylor series expansion should provide </div>
 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left;">Trigonometric functions for instance...</div>
+<div style="margin-bottom: 100px; text-align: left;">Trigonometric functions in particular are worth looking at due to their prominence in video compression.</div>
 @snapend

 @snap[midpoint span-60 text-05]